tom-clik/coldlight/_docs/userguide/gettingstarted.md

 ## Installing the helper components

 ColdLight uses a number of CF components to run.
-These are wrappers for JSoup and Flexmark.
+These are wrappers for JSoup and Flexmark, and the Mustache library for templates

 Install these into either your standard component location or a folder you intend adding to the component path for an application (or server).